 - Corporate or Firms

 - Foreign or Rest of the world

-It shows the cycle of economic activity between these sectors of the economy.
+The model shows the cycle of economic activities among these sectors of the economy.
 The level of flow is depicted through two, three and four sectors models.

 Content: Circular Flow Model